daveho/eeprog/README.md

 The firmware prints the prompt `> ` (greater than followed by space) when it is ready to receive a command.

 The commands are as follows.
 All data and numeric parameters are specified using hexadecimal.  *aaaa* is an address.  *cc* is a count.  *dd* is a data byte.
 Each command must be terminated by a line ending (either CRLF or just LF).
 If a command has output, it will be on a single line.
-All commands output either an "Ok" line or an "Error: ..." line depending on whether the command succeeded or failed.
-The "Ok" output is generated after the command's output (if any).
+All commands output either an "OK" line or an "Error: ..." line depending on whether the command succeeded or failed.
+The "OK" output is generated after the command's output (if any).

 All read and write commands increment the current address by the number of bytes read or written.